laurakcleve/terrain-blog/content/blog/cave-entrance-part-1/index.md

 ![rims-on](rims-on.jpg)

 Testing out the fit of the other arch.
-I don't think we'll attach the removable arch in any way, (like magnets or something) because it seems to be a tight enough fit just sitting there.
+I don't think we'll attach the removable arch in any way, (like magnets or something) because it seems to be a secure enough fit just sitting there.

 ![arch-first-fit](arch-first-fit.jpg)